healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 Button Type: Touch-sensitive

-Numberof Buttons: 5
+Number of Buttons: 5

-Numberof Modes: 4
+Number of Modes: 4

 The Mueller sealer has a control panel with five touch-sensitive buttons.